toggledbits/IntesisWMPGateway/README.md

 `urn:schemas-toggledbits-com:device:IntesisWMPDevice:1` device type.

-These devices also implement actions and variables of HVAC_OperatingState1, HVAC_FanState1, TemperatureSetpoint1, and TemperatureSensor1.
-See Other Services, below, for detail.
+These devices also implement actions and variables of `HVAC_OperatingState1`, `HVAC_FanState1`, `TemperatureSetpoint1`, and `TemperatureSensor1`.
+See "Other Services" below for details.

-The following actions are implemented under by the IntesisDevice1 service specifically:
+The following actions are implemented under by the `IntesisDevice1` service specifically:

 #### Action: SetName/GetName ####